skie/php-telegram-bot-plus/README.md

-<h1 align="center">TThe development of the project is currently on hold until further notice.
+<h1 align="center">The development of the project is currently on hold until further notice.
 We will provide updates as soon as they become available.</h1>
 <h1 align="center">
     PHP Telegram Bot<br>
 	<br>